 What’s the response been from the swimming community about your products?

 The whole company grew out of the community of athletes in South Africa.
 I’ve been taking it since 1980 and and am swimming my lifetime best times.
 Faster in my 60s than I was in my 20s!
 We brought Nutriboost to the U.S. and it’s gotten a tremendous response from Olympians, Masters swimmers, and everyone who’s taking it.
 People writing to us and are telling us how much better they feel, are able to cope with their lifestyles, how much better their kids are doing in school and in the pool.
 It’s heartwarming.
-There’s no stimulants, no steroids.
+There are no stimulants, no steroids.
 I even gave it to my competitors, Rick Colella and David Guthrie, and they’re all beating my world records!

-Well those are definitely satisfied customers!
+Well, those are definitely satisfied customers!
 Any closing thoughts for our readers?

 If you want to see how well you can start to feel and perform, what you’re capable of, get good nutrition before you go to bed.
-All encompassing, full spectrum nutrition.
+All-encompassing, full-spectrum nutrition.
 Firstly, if you want to have maximum health, you never want your body to need something and not have it.
 And secondly, you never know what you’re gonna need from day to day, and every nutrient needs other nutrients to work.
 So make sure your body is getting it all.